 Also part of the original tower is the ante room next to the hall, now home to some fascinating displays.
 One contains the death mask of Mary Queen of Scots, complete with eyelashes.
 Here, too, is a silver casket believed to have been used to house the "casket letters" whose existence was taken as proof that Mary was plotting against Elizabeth I of England and led to her execution on Elizabeth's orders.

-At ground floor level the tower house is the lovely vaulted chapel, in which weddings can be held.
+At ground floor level the tower house is the lovely vaulted chapel.
 The far end of the chapel is home to the original castle well, dug deep into the ground beneath the tower to ensure a supply of water if it was besieged.
 Nearby a narrow passage gives access to a vaulted room referred to as a dungeon.
 Another interesting survivor of the tower house is the main doorway added to it (with a new wider stair and more windows) by John Maitland, 1st Earl of Lauderdale in 1626.
 This is now an internal doorway within the house.

 Another John Maitland, the 2nd Earl and 1st Duke of Lauderdale, made various changes to Lethington in the 1670s.
 After his death in 1682 the Maitlands' interest in the property declined.
 In 1702 it was purchased on behalf of Alexander, 5th Lord Blantyre by trustees acting for the estate of his aunt, Frances Theresa Stewart, Duchess of Richmond and Lennox.
 The Duchess of Lennox was a noted society beauty who had charmed the Royal Courts in Paris and London before declining the advances of Charles II.
 It is said she was the model for the "Britannia" featured on coins at the time and since.
 The Duchess of Lennox's bequest to her nephew came with the condition that whichever house was purchased should be renamed "Lennox Love To Blantyre".
 Over time this proved too unwieldy, and the name settled as Lennoxlove, or Lennoxlove House.